 Spring seeding is generally favored for native grass establishment, while fall seeding is often favored for planting forb, sedge, and rush seed to allow winter conditions to naturally break seed coats.
-Fall dormant seeding should be conducted after October 15th in the northern half of the state and November 1st in the southern half of the state, and before the soil freezes.
-Dormant seeding can also aid the establishment of forbs and sedges in uplands where grasses can become more dominant with spring plantings.
+Fall dormant seeding should be conducted after October 15th in the northern half of the state and after November 1st in the southern half of the state, and before the soil freezes.
+Dormant seeding or frost seeding (seeding into a few inches of snow) can also aid the establishment of forbs and sedges in uplands where grasses can become more dominant with spring plantings.
 Dormant seeding is also beneficial for pollinator projects with a high percentage of forbs and if hydrology will be restored in the fall, as it may be difficult to access the site after spring snowmelt.
 It is common to conduct dormant seeding shortly before snowmelt to ensure that seed is not lost from wind, birds or rodents.